MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/get-started-create-api-instances.md

   >This command will take around 20-30 minutes to complete.
 Once this command has been run, you can reuse the Host Image Id to deploy more instances of MAKES.

 ## Deploy a MAKES host instance to Azure

+> [!IMPORTANT]
+> This command will run under your Azure credentials, have your Azure login credentials ready.
+> The Azure Subscription used for the command must be able to create a virtual machine with "Standard_D14_v2" SKU.
+See [Azure Subscription quota limit reached](resources-troubleshoot-guide.md#Azure-Subscription-quota-limit-reached) for more details.

 Now that the MAKES hosting Virtual Machine Image is created, you are ready to use it to deploy MAKES hosts to a Virtual Machine Scale Set.